core-wg/core-problem-details/draft-ietf-core-problem-details.md

 Examples
 --------

-Examples in this section are given in CBOR diagnostic mode, and then as a pretty-printed hexadecimal representation of the encoded item.
+Examples in this section are given in CBOR diagnostic notation first and then as a pretty-printed hexadecimal representation of the encoded item.

 The following example shows how the English-language string "Hello" is